pctinkychausky/temp-chart/README.md

 This project is to demonstrate presenting the data in charts with Chart.js.
 3rd Party Weather Api was called to provide temp data to the line chart.
-The data was converted into 2 decimal places and showed when your mouse is hovering on the point.
+The data was converted into 2 decimal places and showed when your mouse is hovering on the points on line.

 ## Available Scripts